Pointwise decay for semilinear wave equations in $\mathbb{R}^{!+3}$: Introduction

-The plan of the paper is as follows: In Section 2, we define some notations.
-In Section 3, we use vector field method to derive a uniform weighted energy estimate for the solution through backward light cones, based on which we obtain the pointwise decay estimate for the solution in the exterior region.
-In addition, we show quantitative and necessary properties for the solution on the hyperboloid $\mathbb{H}$, used as initial data for the solution in the interior region.
-In section 4, we study a class of semilinear wave equation on a compact backward cone.
+The plan of the paper is as follows: In section 2, we define some notations.
+In section 3, we use vector field method to derive a uniform weighted energy estimate for the solution through backward light cones.
+Then in section 4, we obtain the pointwise decay estimates for the solutions in the exterior region.
+In addition, we show necessary decay estimates for the linear evolutions in the interior region.
+In section 5, we study a class of semilinear wave equation on a compact backward cone.
 The approach is similar but this section is independent of others.
-In the last section, we conduct the conformal transformation and apply the result of Section 4 to conclude the pointwise decay estimate for the solution in the interior region.
+In section 6, we conduct the conformal transformation and apply the results of Section 4 and 5 to conclude the pointwise decay estimates for the solutions in the interior region.
+The last section is devoted to the proof for the uniform boundedness of the solutions when $p>\frac{3}{2}$.